 The mask is worn all night, if possible, and it pushes the air into your mouth and through your airway.
 It must be connected and worn properly for the CPAP machine to work effectively.
 There are many types of masks.
 Consumers can usually choose among several options to find a fit that is comfortable and effective.

-What to look for in the best CPAP machines
+What to Look for in the Best CPAP Machines

 There are several types of CPAP machines to choose from.
 If you’ve recently been diagnosed with sleep apnea or OSA, the options can be daunting.
-But take a deep breath: We got you covered.
+But take a deep breath: We’ve got you covered.

 Here are the major factors you should consider when choosing a CPAP machine:

-When we say “pressurized air,” you should immediately ask: How much pressure we talking?
+When we say “pressurized air,” you should immediately ask: How much pressure are we talking?
 All CPAP machines deliver a range of pressurized air levels, measured using centimeters of water, or cmH20.
 Unless otherwise instructed by your health professional, pick a CPAP with a range of 4 to 20 cmH20.
 This range will most likely meet your specific needs.

 - Size: A good CPAP machine, even if it is not travel-sized, should be small enough to maneuver easily.